nicksergeant/dotfiles/firefox-addons/copy-url-and-title/README.md

 # copy-url-and-title

-A very small Firefox addon that will copy the current page title and URL, and format via Markdown in useful ways.
+A very small Firefox addon that will copy the current page title and URL, and format via Markdown in useful (to me) ways.